 top of page

-110 Years Positively on My Own is the saga of the Last Man Standing from his generation.
+110 Years of Walter Casey Jones is the saga of the Last Man Standing from his generation.
 Despite evolving through poverty-stricken 19th century circumstances, Walter Casey Jones combined the proper proportions of common sense, careful precautions and nutrition, to remain active and productive to age 110.

-Throughout his autobiography, the renowned super-centenarian unravels his step-by-step transformation from illiterate child of the 1870s, through eleven decades of itinerant American survival, a remarkable life-journey that was propelled by his positive mental attitude, paving the way for his unprecedented longevity.
+Throughout his oral biography, the renowned super-centenarian unravels his step-by-step transformation from illiterate child of the 1870s, through eleven decades of itinerant American survival, a remarkable life-journey that was propelled by his positive mental attitude, paving the way for his unprecedented longevity.

 Jones' monumental resilience was touted in the inaugural volume of the Chicken Soup for the Soul franchise.
 His became number 72 of their "101 Stories to Open the Heart and Rekindle the Spirit."